-As of June 30, 2024, our maximum amount at risk (or the excess/shortfall of the value of collateral pledged/received over our repurchase agreement liabilities/reverse repurchase agreement receivables) with any of our repurchase agreement counterparties, excluding the FICC, was 2% of our tangible stockholders' equity, with our top five repo counterparties, excluding the FICC, representing less than 6% of our tangible stockholders' equity.
-As of June 30, 2024, 6% of our tangible stockholder's equity was at risk with the FICC.
-Excluding central clearing exchanges, as of June 30, 2024, our amount at risk with any counterparty to our derivative agreements was less than 1% of our stockholders' equity.
+As of June 30, 2024 September 30, 2024, our maximum amount at risk (or the excess/shortfall of the value of collateral pledged/received over our repurchase agreement liabilities/reverse repurchase agreement receivables) with any of our repurchase agreement counterparties, excluding the FICC, was less than 2% of our tangible stockholders' equity, with our top five repo counterparties, excluding the FICC, representing less than 6% 5% of our tangible stockholders' equity.
+As of June 30, 2024 September 30, 2024, 6% 7% of our tangible stockholder's equity was at risk with the FICC.
+Excluding central clearing exchanges, as of June 30, 2024 September 30, 2024, our amount at risk with any counterparty to our derivative agreements was less than 1% of our stockholders' equity.